alexsaunderswps/User-Guides/vr_training_guide.md

 **Video playback software plays video once but does not loop:**
 - Incorrect playback options set in PotPlayer
 - In PotPlayer window hit F5 (opens settings menu).
-- Navigate to Playback -> Playback Settings -> Select "Repeat Video Playback" and choose "Enable: Repeat playing item" from the drop down menu.
+- Navigate to Playback -> Playback Settings -> Select "Repeat Video Playback" and choose "Enable: Repeat playing item" from the drop-down menu.
 - Click the **"Apply"** button in the bottom right corner to apply the changes
 - Click the **"Play"** button in the bottom left portion of the PotPlayer window (you may need to hover near the bottom of the screen to show the playback controls)
 - If the video does not play and loop, restart PotPlayer